Dâures Constituency: Politics

 Dâures has been a United Democratic Front (UDF) dominated constituency since its establishment in 1992.
-Only in the 2010 regional elections, SWAPO took the lead for the first time with Ernst Katjiku getting 1,394 votes, 23 more votes than Apius Auchab of the UDF (1,371 votes).
+In the 2004 regional election UDF politician Apius Auchab received 1,882 of the 3,445 votes cast and became councillor.
+Only in the 2010 regional elections, the South West Africa People's Organization (SWAPO) took the lead for the first time with Ernst Katjiku getting 1,394 votes, 23 more votes than Auchab of the UDF (1,371 votes).
 Fredrika Gertze of the National Unity Democratic Organisation received 207 votes and Seth Angalie Manga of the Rally for Democracy and Progress received 195 votes.

 In the 2015 regional elections the constituency went back to the UDF with Joram Kennedy ǃHaoseb winning 1589 votes against Katjiku's 1390.
 I was the only constituency won by the UDF in these elections. ǃHaoseb was reelected in the 2020 regional election, winning the constituency with 1,448 votes.
 SWAPO was again runner-up, its candidate Theresia Inecia Brandt received 1,147 votes.
 In third place was Abiud Uaja Karongee, an independent candidate.
 He obtained 481 votes.